pau28db/pau28db/README.md

 ....aaaaand also a dive instructor🦈🐠🐳🐙 ...aaaand also a physiotherapist 👩‍⚕️🍎🦴🧠 ...I know, it's a bit much...but I love everything I have done, and I always want more!!!

-- 🌱 I’m currently learning Java, it's a language that's suuper important to know, specially in the backend.
+- 🌱 I’m currently learning Java, it's a language that was fundamental on the making of the internet we all know and love ❤, specially in the backend.
 Righ now studying SpringBoot and hopefully I will add SpringBoot developer to the list soon!

 - 👯 I’m looking to collaborate on EVERYTHING!!!
 I just finished this AMAAAZING bootcamp called Henry in LATAM, and I'm hungry to learn more!!
 - (Link just in case you want to know more about Henry :) https://www.soyhenry.com)